 Products sold in Ireland must be safe to use.
 Irish and EU law has protections to help make sure the products you buy are safe.

 Certain categories of products sold in Ireland must meet mandatory sector specific standards.
 These are introduced to prevent or reduce the risk of injury to consumers.

 A number of Government agencies enforce product safety rules.
-These include the National Standards Authority of Ireland (NSAI) and the Competition and Consumer Protection Commission (CCPC) - see ‘Who enforces product safety rules?’ below.
+These include the National Standards Authority of Ireland (NSAI) and the Competition and Consumer Protection Commission (CCPC) - see 'Who enforces the safety rules' below.

 Product safety standards

 There are mandatory safety standards that protect consumers from unsafe products.

 Inherent risk warning